Taming-the-BEAST/Introduction-to-BEAST2/README.md

 Bayesian analysis using BEAST2 provides an estimate of the uncertainty in tree space.
 This distribution is represented by a set of trees, which can be rather large and difficult to interpret.
 DensiTree is a program for qualitative analysis of sets of trees.
 DensiTree allows to quickly get an impression of properties of the tree set such as well-supported clades, distribution of tree heights and areas of topological uncertainty.

-DensiTree is provided as a part of the BEAST2 tool package so you do not need to install it separately.
+DensiTree is provided as a part of the BEAST2 package so you do not need to install it separately.

 ### Tracer